rya-sge/access-denied/_posts/2026-06-30-windows-credentials-protection.md

 The previous article on [Windows advanced authentication]({{site.url_complet}}/windows-advanced-authentication) showed how to replace passwords at the *front door* with hardware-backed keys, and ended on a blunt point: the credentials and tokens those logons produce are still exposed.
 This article is the defensive counterpart.
 It covers the controls that protect credentials *after* authentication, both at rest and in memory: password policy, the Local Administrator Password Solution (LAPS), logon types and where secrets get cached, disabling WDigest, LSA Protection, Credential Guard, and account-discipline controls such as the Protected Users group.

-> **Source and currency note.** This article is based on the lecture *SOS 2021 - 06 Windows credentials protection* (Jean-Marc Bost, HEIG-VD, May 2021), targeting Windows 10 / Server 2016-era domains.
+> **Source and currency note.** This article is based on the lecture *SOS 2021 - 06 Windows credentials protection* (JMB, HEIG-VD, May 2021), targeting Windows 10 / Server 2016-era domains.
 The mechanisms (RunAsPPL, VBS-based Credential Guard, Protected Users, LAPS) are still current, but defaults and packaging have changed: Credential Guard is enabled by default on many newer Windows 11 / Server SKUs, "Windows LAPS" is now built into the OS rather than an add-on, and Microsoft has begun deprecating NTLM.
 Treat version lists, registry specifics, and "available on" claims as a 2021 snapshot and verify against current Microsoft Learn docs before relying on them.

 > This article has been made with the help of [Claude Code](https://claude.com/product/claude-code) and several custom skills